Frequently Asked Questions

 There are many benefits to becoming a coach.
 Coaches report feeling fulfilled by their work and often share how rewarding it is to help people transform their lives for the better.
 Coaches enjoy taking on private clients and earning an income while also making a positive impact.

-Coaching skills and tools are also career leveraging.
-They can open doors for career progression because you stand out from others and help the people around you succeed.
+Coaching skills and tools are also career leveraging!
+Being a credentialed coach open doors for career progression by allowing you to stand out from the crowd.
+You are also valued because you have the skills to help the people around you succeed.

 Do I need to become certified to coach?